WU-CVGL/cluster-user-guide/Custom_Containerized_Environment.md

 # Advanced: build image from scratch

-Technically, we will be building FROM an NVIDIA's base image...
-(TBA)
+Technically, we will be building FROM an NVIDIA's base image, which is based on an Ubuntu image.
+You can use the minimum template we provide: [click here](https://git.cvgl.lab/Cluster_User_Group/envs/src/branch/master/determined-minimum)